-Star Trek: Discovery, why can’t you be like this all the time?
-Taking its name from a quote from William Shakespeare’s The Tempest, What’s Past is Prologue was a relentless, breathless, warp factor 10 ride through everything Star Trek should be every week.
+Star Trek: Discovery, why can’t you be like S01E13 all the time?
+Taking its name from a quote from William Shakespeare’s The Tempest, What’s Past is Prologue was a relentless, breathless, warp factor 8 ride through everything Star Trek should be every week.

-For the previous twelve weeks, the reboot has muddled its way along – great ideas saving it from its terrible writing and poor execution but hell, it’s Star Trek, so it gets a pass.
-Lest you forget… every iteration, including The Original Series has had thrice as many awful moments as great ones.
+For the previous twelve weeks, the reboot has muddled its way along – great ideas saving it from its under par writing and often poor execution but hell, this is Star Trek, so it gets a pass.
+Lest you forget… every iteration, including the beloved original series and TNG have had thrice as many awful moments as great ones.

-At least Discovery looks and feels contemporary which The Next Generation never did.
+At least Star Trek: Discovery looks and feels contemporary which The Next Generation never did.
 At least Discovery‘s direction contains some visual flair, instead of a camera being pointed at two characters talking like TNG’s Falcon Crest-esque soap opera feel.

 Anyway, no spoilery recap and no real review so to speak of today, just a celebration because, despite plodding away at its normal pedestrian pace, characters delivering on-the-nose dialogue for its first half, the second half of What’s Past is Prologue had it all: